What Types of Cars Do Millionaires Drive?

 America’s wealthiest people are more frugal than you think

-TrueCar did a study back in 2012 where they identified the ten most affluent zip codes around the nation according to the IRS’s data and then found the most popular cars that were sold in each zip code.
-The wealthiest zip code they found was lower Manhattan (10274), which has an average annual income of $5.7 million.
+TrueCar did a study back in 2012 where they identified the 10 most affluent zip codes around the nation according to the IRS’s data and then found the most popular cars that were sold in each zip code.
+The wealthiest zip code they found was Lower Manhattan (10274), with an average annual income of $5.7 million.
 In that zip code, the Mercedes E-Class was the most popular car, followed by the BMW X5 and the Honda Accord.

-According to the Car Connection, among all of the 10 zip codes, downtown Chicago seemed to be the most down-to-earth as the most popular cars sold there Volkswagen Jetta, the Honda CR-V, the Jeep Grand Cherokee, and of course, the Honda Civic.
+According to the Car Connection, among all 10 zip codes, downtown Chicago seemed to be the most down-to-earth as the most popular cars sold there were the Volkswagen Jetta, the Honda CR-V, the Jeep Grand Cherokee, and, of course, the Honda Civic.
 And as far as the wealthy zip codes in California, the Toyota Prius was the top pick.

 Even billionaires are pretty sensible

-As we can see, millionaires are quite pragmatic when it comes to choosing car, and why not?
+As we can see, millionaires are quite pragmatic when choosing a car, and why not?
 They didn’t become millionaires by going into massive amounts of debt just to impress other people.
 In fact, if you go higher up in the income ladder, there are billionaires like Warren Buffet, who drives a 2014 Cadillac XTS, which retailed for about $23,000 when it was new.
-And, according to Business Insider, Steve Ballmer, the former CEO of Microsoft who has a net worth of over $50 Billion, drives a 2009 Ford Fusion Hybrid, which was worth $19,500 when it was new.
+According to Business Insider, Steve Ballmer, the former CEO of Microsoft who has a net worth of over $50 Billion, drives a 2009 Ford Fusion Hybrid, which was worth $19,500 when it was new.

 If they are so wealthy, why do they drive such mainstream cars?

 Don’t get us wrong, there are many millionaire celebrities and sports figures that drive fancy, flashy cars and customized vehicles.
-But for the majority of America’s wealthiest people, the popular trend is to go with a mainstream car.
-According to Dave Ramsey, about 61 percent of America’s wealthiest people actually drive Hondas, Toyota, and Fords.
+But for most of America’s wealthiest people, the popular trend is to go with a mainstream car.
+According to Dave Ramsey, about 61 percent of America’s wealthiest people actually drive Hondas, Toyota, and Ford.
 Why?
-Because they understand that they don’t need anyone else’s approval or admiration for the set of wheels that they roll around in on a daily basis.
+Because they understand that they don’t need anyone else’s approval or admiration for the set of wheels that they roll around daily.

 It’s all about common sense

-The studies that have already been done, along with the reports of what certain “rich people” drive tells us that one thing is for sure: Drive whatever makes you feel comfortable.
-Even Mark Zuckerberg drives an Acura TSX but considering his wardrobe, it’s safe to say that he doesn’t care as much about the flashier things in life.
-And while you don’t need to be a millionaire, or a billionaire, to drive a fancy luxury car, it can pay more, in the long run, to be frugal and sensible.
+The studies that have already been done, along with the reports of what certain “rich people” drive, tell us that one thing is certain: Drive whatever makes you feel comfortable.
+Even Mark Zuckerberg drives an Acura TSX, but considering his wardrobe, it’s safe to say that he doesn’t care as much about the flashier things in life.
+And while you don’t need to be a millionaire or a billionaire to drive a fancy luxury car, it can pay more, in the long run, to be frugal and sensible.
 Just ask Jeff Bezos, he drives a Honda Accord.